dannyconnolly/council/CODE_OF_CONDUCT.md

 This code of conduct is derived from the Ruby code of conduct.
-Any violations of the code of conduct may be reported to Danny Connolly (info@dannyconnolly.me).
+Any violations of the code of conduct may be reported to Jeffrey Way (jeffrey@laracasts.com).

 - Participants will be tolerant of opposing views.